storybookjs/marko/docs/writing-docs/doc-blocks.md

 Doc Blocks are the building blocks of Storybook documentation pages.
 By default, [DocsPage](./docs-page) uses a combination of the below blocks to build a page for each of your components automatically.

 <div style="background-color:#F8FAFC">
-TODO: ask tom about both links below to where they should point to.
+TODO: add "many available" when it's available
 </div>

-Also, custom [addons] can provide their own doc blocks, and there are [many available].
+Also, custom [addons](../configure/user-interface#storybook-addons) can provide their own doc blocks, and there are [many available](soon-available).

 ### ArgsTable